Computational Law as an engineering discipline

 - Conceptual or model-based legal information retrieval

-Available data-centric definitions assume Computational Law mainly for digitalization, standardization and legal data logistics: “Computational Law: Expressing Law and Legal Processes as Standard Data Through Interoperable Service Interfaces” (Dazza Greenwood, Lead Scientist at law.MIT.edu). «Actionable law» means that legal data is available for a specific automated service in right form and at right time-space, thus a service could use it to execute law as a sort of automated legal process.
+Available data-centric definitions assume Computational Law mainly as a field of digitalization, standardization and logistics of legal data: “Computational Law: Expressing Law and Legal Processes as Standard Data Through Interoperable Service Interfaces” (Dazza Greenwood, Lead Scientist at law.MIT.edu). «Actionable law» means that legal data is available for a specific automated service in right form and at right time-space, thus a service could use it to execute law as a sort of automated legal process.
 Many of public developments of MIT are focused specifically on digitalization of certain important legal states: Digital Identity, Digital Assets, Digital Contracts.

 Related definitions speak about employing information technologies to support legal tasks: